Land's End Airport: History

 Cobham Air Routes started to plan the route linking the Isles of Scilly to the mainland in 1935.
 Cobham was subsequently acquired by Olley Air Service, whose subsidiary Channel Air Ferries developed the Land's End airport and started a service to the island of St Mary's on 15 September 1937, flying de Havilland Dragons.
 A hangar was brought from Squires Gate Airport in Blackpool.
 On St Mary's, until its own airport opened in 1939, the planes landed on the golf course.
 In 1938, Great Western and Southern Airlines took over Olley Air Service and Channel Air Ferries.
 It continued the service throughout World War II, during which it replaced the Dragons with de Havilland Dragon Rapides.

 On 1 February 1947, the airline and the service were taken over by BEA.
 On 2 May 1964, BEA replaced the Dragon Rapides with a single Sikorsky S-61 helicopter, operated by BEA Helicopters.
 On 1 September 1964, the helicopter service was moved from Land's End to the new Penzance Heliport, although BEA occasionally chartered Britten-Norman Islanders to fly from Land's End when the helicopter was unavailable.

 Between 1966 and 1970, Scillonia Airways operated from the airport, flying Rapides.
 Westward Airways was founded at the airport in 1970, and operated a flying school there from 1971 to 2009.

 In 1984, Isles of Scilly Skybus started operations at the airport, initially freight and charter, then scheduled services from April 1987, flying Islanders and de Havilland Canada DHC-6 Twin Otters.
 Skybus became the sole remaining air link for the Isles of Scilly from October 2012, when the helicopter service from Penzance ended.

 On 9 April 2013, a new £1 million passenger terminal was officially opened.
 Work had begun in July 2012 and included new baggage handling and arrivals facilities and a new control tower.

+On 22 August 2026, a landspout touched down southeast of St Just in Penwith, crossing into the outskirts of Runway 16 and 20, before dissipating shortly after.
+No known damage occurred during this time, and the airport continues to operate to this day.